How To Avoid Plagiarism: 7 Habits for Originality

-Whether you’re cranking out a college paper, drafting a blog post for SEO, or just throwing together a quick essay, knowing how to avoid plagiarism is crucial.
+Whether you’re finishing a college paper, drafting an SEO blog, or polishing a quick essay, avoiding plagiarism is non-negotiable.

 ᴀᴅᴠᴇʀᴛɪsᴇᴍᴇɴᴛ